wilsx2/spotify-playlist-downloader/README.md

     ```

 4. **Set up environment variables:**
+    ```sh
+    nano .env
+    ```

-    Edit the `.env` file in the root directory of the project and add your Spotify client ID and client secret from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
+    Paste your Spotify client ID and client secret from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 Your `.env` file should look like this:

     ```
     SPOTIPY_CLIENT_ID=your_spotify_client_id
     SPOTIPY_CLIENT_SECRET=your_spotify_client_secret
     SPOTIPY_REDIRECT_URI=http://localhost:3000
     ```
+    Then press Ctrl + x, then approve changes with "y" and keep the current file name.

 ## How to Run